-- (i) Regulation 39 (Logistics Management); - (ii) Regulation 40 (Disposal Management);

-(iii) Additional officials must also be appointed to perform functions regarding new good governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Departments.
+- (i) Regulation 39 (Logistics Management); - (ii) Regulation 40 (Disposal Management); - (iii) Additional officials must also be appointed to perform functions regarding new good governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Departments. - (iv) Further Regulation 106: Implementation of LGFIPDM does bring another burden on the SCM unit all capital projects have to comply with this regulation from 1 July 2021.
+This reform is over the whole Municipality but with little assistance the SCM unit is the implementer and it should be the Project Manager of all projects.

-3.2 Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
-The Supply Chain Management Policy was reviewed and adopted by Council on 29 May 2020.

-3.3 The PPPFA Policy was reviewed again and was approved at Council in the second quarter to assist with local economic development.

-3.4 In addition I would like to report that most of the staff in this unit was affected by COVID 19 and was tested positive during December 2020 and did put more strain on the unit.
+- 3.2 Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
+The Supply Chain Management Policy was reviewed and adopted by Council on 25 May 2021. - 3.3 The PPPFA Policy was reviewed again and was approved at Council to assist with local economic development. - 3.4 In addition I would like to report that most of the staff in this unit was affected by COVID 19 and was tested positive during December 2020 and did put more strain on the unit.
 Out of the unit of 13 staff members including students and interns there were 9 staff members infected with the virus, but all recovered from the COVID 19.